getpelican/pelican/docs/settings.rst

 ``PAGE_SAVE_AS = 'pages/{slug}.html'``                  The location we will save the page.
 This value has to be
                                                         the same as PAGE_URL or you need to use a rewrite in your server config.

-``PAGE_ORDER_BY = 'basename'``                          The metadata attribute used to sort pages.
-By default
-                                                        the ``PAGES`` template variable is ordered by basename (i.e., path not included).
-Note that the option ``'basename'`` is a special option supported in the source code.
-If you modify this setting, make sure all pages contain the attribute you specify.
-You can also specify a "sorting" function of one argument that is used to extract a comparison key from each page.
-For example, the basename function looks similar to
-                                                        ``lambda x: os.path.basename(getattr(x, 'source_path', ''))``.
 ``PAGE_LANG_URL = 'pages/{slug}-{lang}.html'``          The URL we will use to link to a page which doesn't
                                                         use the default language.
 ``PAGE_LANG_SAVE_AS = 'pages/{slug}-{lang}.html'``      The location we will save the page which doesn't